-Earned Income of Full-Time Students [24 CFR 5.609(b)(14)]
+Certain-Earned Income of Full-Time Students [24 CFR 5.609(b)(14)]

+Earnings in excess of \$480 for each full time student 18 years old or older (except for the head, spouse, or cohead) are not counted [24 CFR 5.609(c)(11)].
+To be considered "full time," a student must be considered "full time" by an educational institution with a degree or certificate program [HCV GB, p.
+5-29].
 The earned income of a dependent full-time student in excess of the amount of the dependent deduction is excluded from annual income.
 All sources of unearned income, except those specifically excluded by the regulations, are included.

 A family member other than the head of household or spouse/cohead is considered a full-time student if they are attending school or vocational training on a full-time basis [24 CFR 5.603(b)].
-To be considered "full-time," a student must be considered "full-time" by an educational institution with a degree or certificate program [HCV GB, p.
-5-29].
+Full-time status is defined by the educational or vocational institution the student is attending [New PH OCC GB, Lease Requirements, p.
+5].